 Technology can be used strategically by forward-thinking museums to supplement your guard force.
 Additionally, these motion detection security systems can offer better museum protection of the collection and flexibility to handle unforeseen situations that impact guard availability.

 Beyond the benefits of protecting the museum collection, the Art Sentry system has been proven to provide other important benefits.
 It has shown to increase visitor experience scores and provide objective data and analytics, which drive improvement in museums operations.

-Art Sentry’s camera-based motion detection alarm system provides the reliability and peace of mind that your collection is being protected around the clock.
+Art Sentry’s artwork protection camera-based motion detection alarm system provides the reliability and peace of mind that your collection is being protected around the clock.